-Getting to Valladolid
+How to Get to Valladolid

-We landed in Cancun airport, having come from the US and we immediately looked for the ADO buses outside the terminal.
+We landed in Cancun airport (airport code CUN), having come from the US and we immediately looked for the ADO buses outside the terminal.
 ADO is a big bus company and will get you to many points of importance in the Yucatan region.

 Our bus arrived at the small bus station of Valladolid, and we set our clocks back an hour, as we were now in Yucatan province!